jpsca/writeadoc/arguments.md

 In this example, the component takes three arguments: "action", "method", and "multipart".
 The last two have default values, so they are optional, but the first one doesn't.
 That means it must be passed a value when rendering the component.

+> "Flowbite is just awesome.
+It contains tons of predesigned components and pages starting from login screen to complex dashboard.
+Perfect choice for your next SaaS application."

 The syntax is exactly like how you declare the arguments of a Python function (in fact, it's parsed by the same code), so it can even include type comments, although they are not used by JinjaX (yet!).

 ```python